Implementing an Agile Approach

 Implementing Agile surfaces a lot of problems.
 It always seems like Agile is actually making things worse.
 The key is to prioritize those obstacles/problems and tackle them while making sure everybody understands the reason for the pain, the fact it is being dealt with, and reminding the vision we’re going through this tough change for.

 A consistent process is the key to success.
 We follow a proven blueprint to set goals and plan, implement, scale and improve your Agile deployment.
 Each implementation we do is customized to the needs, structure and goals of your organization.
 We call our approach The AgileSparks Way.

 Testimonials from our agile implementations:

-- Director of R&D Systems and Recording, NICEWhen we started working with Yuval Yeret from AgileSparks we didn't know what Agile, Scrum or Kanban is.
-Yuval helped us with management education in order to get the support needed to initiate a new project in agile methodology.
-We had several sessions to help us learn the methodology and choose how to adapt it to our world.
-The training included R&D, QA, PM, Management and relevant interfaces.
-The wonderful thing about these sessions were the real-life practice we did on our own project using the methodology we choose.
-It really gave us the kick-start for the agile implementation and buy-in of all the parties.
+"When we started working with Yuval from AgileSparks we didn't know what Agile, Scrum or Kanban was.
+Yuval helped us with educating management to get the support needed to initiate a new project using Agile methodology.
+We had several sessions to help us learn the methodology and then choose how to adapt it to our world.
+The training included R&D, QA, PM, management and relevant interfaces.
+The terrific thing about these sessions was the real-life practice we did on our own project using the methodology we chose.
+It gave us the kickstart for the Agile implementation and buy-in of all the parties.
 Later, Yuval trained us in the first few sprints.
-We continue improving since then and spreading Agile to other teams and projects within NICE.
+We have continued to improve and are spreading Agile to other teams and projects within NICE."